SalishSeaCast/docs/work_env/ssh_config.rst

 After that an ssh-agent program on the local machine uses the private key to exchange encrypted authentication information with the remote machines.

-The public key needs to be stored in the :file:`.ssh/authorized_keys` file on every machine that you want to ssh into.
+The public key needs to be stored on every machine that you want to ssh into.
-Because your home directory is shared across all of the Waterhole machines (and salish, and skookum) you only need to put your public key in :file:`.ssh/authorized_keys` on any one of those machines.
+Because your home directory is shared across all of the Waterhole machines (and :kbd:`salish`, and :kbd:`skookum`) you only need to put your public key on any one of those machines.
-On WestGrid you need to put your public key in :file:`.ssh/authorized_keys` on each machine that you use (:kbd:`bugaboo`, :kbd:`cedar`, :kbd:`graham`, :kbd:`orcinus`, etc.).
+On WestGrid and ComputeCanada you need to put your public key on each machine that you use (:kbd:`cedar`, :kbd:`graham`, :kbd:`orcinus`, etc.).
+The sections below include instructions for how to store your public key on various machines.

 :command:`ssh-agent` Forwarding for :kbd:`salish`